Sarthakkhare945/Short-Url/README.md

 Flask
 =====

-Flask is a lightweight `WSGI`_ web application framework.
+Flask is a lightweight <a href='https://wsgi.readthedocs.io/en/latest/'>WSGI</a> web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around <a href='https://werkzeug.palletsprojects.com'>Werkzeug</a>
-and `Jinja`_ and has become one of the most popular Python web application frameworks.
+and <a href='https://jinja.palletsprojects.com'>Jinja</a> and has become one of the most popular Python web application frameworks.

 Flask offers suggestions, but doesn't enforce any dependencies or